Visit the Jewel House first at the Tower of London: Here’s why

 Top attractions within the Tower of London include:

-• The White Tower, with plenty of gruesome weapons and the Line of Kings (grandiose armoured statues of former kings on horseback).
+• The White Tower contains plenty of gruesome weapons.
+It also features the Line of Kings, which has grandiose armoured statues of former kings on horseback.

 • The Mint, where England’s coins were made for hundreds of years.